What Should I do if I Received IRS Letter 3708 Demanding Payment for FBAR Obligations?

 Work with an Experienced U.S. Tax Accountant for FBAR and International Tax Concerns

 U.S. tax accountant Ted Kleinman provides tax preparation and related tax services for U.S. expats and others with international tax obligations.
 Ted can assist you if you are facing FBAR penalties or other tax concerns due to foreign accounts, income, or assets.
-To schedule a no cost review of your FBAR or tax concerns call (541) 923-0903 or contact U.S. Tax Help online.
+To schedule a no cost review of your FBAR or tax concerns schedule an appointment or contact U.S. Tax Help online.